 Authority and trustworthiness aren’t only about the quality of content you offer and the experts you feature.
 The security of the website should be on a high level, especially if you own an online shop.

 In case you’re using badges or logos on the page, make sure they are verifiable.
 If not, one small logo will make the site drop in the ratings.
-Also, a technical SEO overview is a must; you can find out more about it on bestkoditips.com.
+Also, a technical SEO overview is a must; you can find out more about it at bestkoditips.com.

 If you see a low-rated page that doesn’t get lots of traffic, it’s better to delete it without wasting time for analysis.